-Rocky Mountain Public Health Training Center: Storytelling Webinars and Working with Native American Populations
+Rocky Mountain Public Health Training Center: Storytelling Webinars and Working with Native American Communities

-At StoryCenter, we've heard time and time again from public health professionals that there's a need to put the "public" back into public health, and while many talk about community engagement, they're still seeking successful and viable ways to do this.
-This is what the Rocky Mountain Public Health Training Center (RMPHTC) said to us when they initiated a partnership to bring storytelling webinars and workshops to public health professionals across the Rocky Mountain region.
+At StoryCenter, we've heard time and time again from public health professionals of the need to put the "public" back into public health, and while many talk about community engagement, they're still seeking successful and viable ways to practice it.
+This is what the Rocky Mountain Public Health Training Center (RMPH-TC) said to us when they initiated a partnership to bring storytelling webinars and workshops to public health professionals across the Rocky Mountain region.

-Ongoing work with RMPHTC is slated to include training for their constituents in audio story production and in capacity building for the facilitation of storytelling workshops, so that public health practitioners in the region can take narrative work out into their communities and really put the public voice back into public health.
+Ongoing work with RMPH-TC has included training for their constituents in audio story production and in capacity building for the facilitation of storytelling workshops, so that public health practitioners in the region can take narrative work out into their communities and put the public voice back into public health.